 Seek medical advice from your primary care physician or a travel medicine specialist at least 8 weeks prior to the program.
 Make sure you are explicit about the exact trip itinerary.
 A good travel medicine specialist will discuss an appropriate plan of action customized to your medical history and risk factors, which may include a vaccination schedule and both medical and non-medical prophylactic measures.
 If you live in the New York metropolitan region, we can recommend a travel medical specialist.
 You can also reference the CDC (Center for Disease Control) website for a list of travel medical clinics.

 Most people traveling to Ecuador will already have received many of the recommended vaccinations.
-The likely additions to a traveler’s vaccination record, assuming no recent travel to other “tropical” destinations, are Typhoid and Hepatitis A and B. Yellow Fever will probably also be recommended for participants Sustaining the Amazon traveling to the Amazon region with us.
+The likely additions to a traveler’s vaccination record, assuming no recent travel to other “tropical” destinations, are Typhoid and Hepatitis A and B. Yellow Fever will probably also be recommended for participants traveling to the Amazon region with us on either the Into Yasuni or Sustaining the Amazon programs.
+Please note, participants in Into Yasuni will be required to show proof of vaccination against Yellow Fever and Hepatitis A and B before entering the “Intangible Zone” that has been put in place to protect the indigenous Huaorani people.
 Technically, the government of Ecuador requires visitors to carry proof of a Yellow Fever vaccination when entering the country, although I’ve never heard of this requirement being enforced except as stated in the previous sentence.

 We will provide a complete list of recommended over-the-counter prescriptions and equipment to ensure a safe and healthy trip to Ecuador with Sustainable Summer in our suggested packing list.
 Please feel free to contact us with any questions.
 We’ve been traveling to Ecuador years and are happy to help!